-Update: We are in the process of re-opening our Malala School, after it shut down due to verbal and physical threats from whom we will only call ‘thugs.’
+Update: In 2017, we were able to re-open the school, after it shut down due to verbal and physical threats from whom we will only call ‘thugs.’

 Reopening the School